clayton14/scene-2-uwmf/doc/Reference.md

 - **tile** — a group of four walls.
 Specifically, a tile is made up of an east, a north, a south and a west wall.

+	In Godot, tiles will appear to have top and a bottom face.
+This is just to help you preview what you level’s automap will look like.
+In source ports, tiles don’t have top or bottom faces.

 ## Usable Textures

 [There are many different types of textures that can be used in Godot